Bioconductor/packagebuilder/documentation/Developing.md

   ```
   virtualenv env
   ```
+  **Note:** Make sure Python3 is used to create the environment.
+On the Linux and Mac builders, you'll need to specify the path to the `python3` command with `virtualenv -p /usr/bin/python3 env`.

   This virtual environment is important, as we do not want to pollute the global Python package space.
 Assume other python services are running